smagras/SolidityCourses/README.md

 # SolidityCourses
-All my tutorials for Solidity
+All my ressources and tutorials about Solidity

+## Introduction

+- Welcome to web3 and solidity
+- How work a Blockchain

-## The begining
+## Tools

+- Remix
+- Truffle
+- Hardhat
+- Ether and Web3.js

 ## Projects